COVID-19 lab leak theory: WHO assessment

 On July 15, 2021, WHO Director-General Tedros Adhanom Ghebreyesus said that the COVID-19 lab leak theory had been prematurely discarded by the WHO, following his earlier statements that a potential leak requires "further investigation, potentially with additional missions involving specialist experts".
 He proposed a second phase of WHO investigation, which he said should take a closer look at the lab leak idea, and asked the Chinese government to be "transparent" and release relevant data.
 Later on July 17, Tedros called for "audits of relevant laboratories and research institutions" in the area of the initial COVID-19 cases.
 China's government refused saying it showed "disrespect" and "arrogance towards science".
 The United States criticised China's position on the follow-up origin probe as "irresponsible" and "dangerous".

 In June 2022, the WHO's Scientific Advisory Group for Origins of Novel Pathogens (SAGO) published a preliminary report urged a deeper investigation into the possibility of a laboratory leak.
 The SAGO chair said in a press conference that "the strongest evidence is still around a zoonotic transmission".
 The AP described the report as a "sharp reversal" of the WHO's previous assessment, and Science.org described reactions from academics as mixed.

-In early 2023, the WHO abandoned its original investigation into the origin of SARS-CoV-2, delegating work to its standing committee, the Scientific Advisory Group for Origins of Novel Pathogens (SAGO).
-This work plans to establish a COVID-19 timeline, search for similar viruses, and conduct further laboratory studies on animals and human samples.
+In early 2023, the WHO abandoned its original investigation into the origin of SARS-CoV-2, delegating work to its standing committee, SAGO, with plans to establish a COVID-19 timeline, search for similar viruses, and conduct further laboratory studies on animals and human samples.
+In 2025, SAGO suggested that a zoonotic origin has the "weight of available evidence" and emphasized that the origin remains unresolved without additional primary data, including early patient records and sequences, detailed wildlife supply-chain documentation, and laboratory biosafety and health records from Wuhan institutions.